 Thirty-five UN Youth Volunteers who are assigned in Asia and the Pacific, the Arab States and Africa came together in Bangkok, Thailand, from 26-29 March 2018, for a training specially organized for the UN Youth Volunteers.
-The Assignment Preparation Training serves as a rare opportunity for UN Youth Volunteers to have a face-to-face interaction with peers assigned in different countries, whilst developing their leadership, communication and intercultural skills.
+The Assignment Preparation Training serves as a rare opportunity for UN Youth Volunteers to have a face-to-face interaction with peers assigned in different countries.

 At the training held in Bangkok, the young women and men came from their duty stations in Iraq, Jordan, Nepal, Samoa, Sri Lanka, Syria, Tunisia, and Turkey.
 Almost 90 per cent of them are working in their countries of nationality, and for some of them, this was the first opportunity to travel outside of their countries.
 The participants are also working in various UN agencies, such as UNDP, UNFPA, UNICEF, and WFP, with different areas of responsibilities, from field monitoring, research, engineering, communications and to data analysis.

 What was useful about the training is its practicality.
 The ways and techniques implemented were really effective and made me feel more responsible and opened up my mind to new things that I need to improve over the next years of my life. --reflections of one of the participants.

 Another participants raised, "Learning new useful things from trainers and participants [who] were from diverse countries with diversity in culture and beliefs and viewpoints," as the most useful learning of the training.

 A participatory approach was used heavily in the training to encourage participants to share different experiences and different approaches taken by UN agencies, while also fostering a network with peers who face similar challenges as youth.